Trace-Based Java Testing: Deterministic Verification without Mocks

 The Setup

 The process is simple: use your application naturally, and BitDive captures everything.
-In our walkthrough video, we use a sample Spring Boot microservices application (Faculty, Report, and OpenAI services with Kafka and PostgreSQL), but the approach works for any application.
+In our walkthrough video, we use a sample Spring Boot microservices application (Faculty, Report, and OpenAI services with Kafka and PostgreSQL), but the approach works for any Java application.

 Step 1: Capture Execution